Mobirise

 • Place an injured bird in a dark container with air holes, or cover with a towel or other soft material.
 This has a calming effect and reduces stress.
 Contact your local vet, sanctuary or SPCA.
 Please handle with care!

 • DO NOT chase an injured bird or animal!
 Stress is the biggest killer.
 They might also bite out of fear.
-Rather contact someone with experience.
+Rather, contact someone with experience.

 • Remember: a distressed wild bird or animal will view you as an enemy and will act accordingly.
 Wait for someone with the right equipment to assist.
 Keep the bird/animal under observation from a distance.